cyberbotics/webots-doc/automobile/openstreetmap-importer.md

 ### Map edition and creation

-If you want to edit a map exported from OpenStreetMap before to convert it into a Webots world, we recommend to use JOSM.
+If you want to edit a map exported from OpenStreetMap before converting it into a Webots world, we recommend using JOSM.
 [JOSM](https://josm.openstreetmap.de) is an open source software written in Java.
 It is very powerful and easy to use.
 Using JOSM you can easily edit a map in order to add some elements, correct some parts, etc.